Learn something new every day

 There are many different kinds of healthcare continuing education credits, and they can vary by country and even local jurisdiction.
 In the United States, the four primary types are the general continuing education unit (CEU), the American Medical Association Physician's Recognition Award (AMA PRA) credits, and continuing nurse education credits (CNE).
 Certain specialties, such as emergency room health care and pharmacy, have additional requirements and categories.

 Another thing for you to consider is how the courses are offered.
 Depending on your own flexibility and availability, it might make the most sense to take a course online, or to attend a local university or hospital’s lectures in the evenings.
 You will probably also be able to find courses that offer material condensed into long weekend seminars, often in desirable or convenient locations.

 Your preference is usually the most important factor, but you’ll also want to do a bit of research into what is specifically required in your situation.
 Some licensing authorities will only accept a certain number of credits earned online, for instance, or may require a certain number of different subject matter areas to be covered in order for the courses to count towards your quota.

-One important thing to look for when choosing a healthcare continuing education course is whether it is accredited.
-Some organizations won’t accept credits from non-accredited organizations, meaning any work done to earn the credit will have been wasted.
-Next, the program’s ties to commercial interests are significant.
-All organizations that deal with accreditation of continuing education are concerned with being independent of commercial interests to varying degrees.
-The idea is to get the best information possible, not information on a specific product or medicine offered by a company with a commercial interest in the program.
+Another really important thing to look for when choosing a healthcare continuing education course is whether it is accredited.
+Some organizations won’t accept credits from non-accredited organizations, which means that any work you do to earn the credits won’t count, at least not officially.
+Non-accredited programs often also have a commercial interest in the material being presented.
+Nearly all organizations that deal with accreditation are very serious about being free of commercial influence.
+The idea is to get the best information possible, not to promote certain views on a product or to support a medicine offered by a company with a vested stake in the program.